Adarsh-afk661/Guvi-project/README.md

 # Online Music Streaming App 🎵

 ## Overview
-Streamify is a modern music streaming application where users can create accounts, login, and manage their playlists.
+TuneNest is a modern music streaming application where users can create accounts, login, and manage their playlists.

 ## Features
 - User Registration/Login